 Follow the guidance contained in TR 24772-1 clause 6.37.5.

 Java purposely chose not to include union-type constructs in the language.
-Though there are ways to circumvent that choice, those ways are for specialized cases and should not be used for convenience.
+Though there are ways to circumvent that choice, those ways are for specialized cases and should only be used when absolutely necessary and carefully documented

 6.38 Deep vs. shallow copying [YAN]